What Is a Plumbing Service Plan and How Does It Work?

 Before committing to any contract, ask the provider these questions directly:

-- What are the service call fees under the plan? — Some plans eliminate them entirely; others still charge $50–$75 per visit.
+- What are the service call fees under the plan?
+Some plans eliminate them entirely; others still charge $50 to $75 per visit.

-- Is there a cancellation policy or lock-in period? — Know the exit terms before you sign.
+- Is there a cancellation policy or lock-in period?
+Some plans charge you the full cost of services received (minus membership fees paid) if you cancel mid-term.

-- Is emergency service truly 24/7 or just during business hours? — Clarify exactly what "emergency coverage" means.
+- Is emergency service truly 24/7 or just during business hours?
+Clarify exactly what "emergency coverage" means and what response window is guaranteed.

-- What guarantee or workmanship warranty do you offer? — A quality provider should back their work for at least 60–90 days.
+- What guarantee or workmanship warranty do you offer?
+A quality provider should back their work for at least 60 to 90 days.

 Red Flags to Walk Away From